 Tom Boley has been a woodturner since about 1994, having been fascinated by a woodturning demonstration at a weekend woodworking show in northern Virginia.
 For eleven years, Tom was a hobby woodturner and president of Capital Area Woodturners for two of those years.
 In 2005, he moved about 50 miles to the northwest when he purchased a custom architectural woodturning business and, when once established, started Catoctin Area Turners in Leesburg, VA, and was its first president.
 He was awarded a lifetime membership for his service to CAT.
 Having taught woodturning classes since 2006 at Woodcraft and for five years at the John C. Campbell Folk School in NC and having presented demonstrations and workshops at several clubs in the East and Midwest, soon after moving to the Manhattan area with no woodturning club any closer than Topeka, Tom started Flint Hills Woodturners with the help of two other members and again was its first president.
 Tom still does some custom work but being mostly retired now, has shifted his focus back to hobby woodturning and teaching classes for UFM and Kansas State University.
 Tom’s favorite part of the craft is standing at the lathe with a student, teaching woodturning safety and skills.

 Ray has been working with wood since he was a young boy.
-His wife bought him a mini lathe 6 years ago and the woodturning journey began.
+His wife bought him a mini lathe in 2015 and the woodturning journey began.
 He has since sold that lathe and upgraded to a German manufactured Stratos full sized lathe.

-He has served on the board for the past almost 5 years in both the vice president’s and president’s position.
+He has served on the board for since 2016 in both the vice president’s and president’s position.
 Ray is currently serving as the clubs newsletter editor and videographer.
 He has also been a demonstrator on many occasions.
 He is drawn to turning different and often unusual items.